jvasile/Planeteria/README.md

 Planeteria.org is a hosted planet reader.
 Planeteria allows anyone to make a planet, host it and administer it on Planeteria.org.
 After you make your planet, tell people about it.
 That's the whole point of community-building!

+Planeteria was created by James Vasile (james at hackervisions dot net) in 2010 and has been maintained in his copious spare time since its creation.

-## Planeteria code
+## About Planeteria's code

 This is a free open source project licensed under the [AGPLv3 license](http://www.fsf.org/licensing/licenses/agpl-3.0.html).

+This software was originally built on [Venus](http://intertwingly.net/code/venus/).
+Venus is great if you're only running one planet, I highly recommend it.
+However trying to scale up the code for a single planet to make one system do many planets proved to be tricky, so those dependencies were discarded for more flexibility.
+The code is less robust as a result and could use some love.

-Created by James Vasile (james at hackervisions dot net) in 2010.
-In 2013, OPW intern Aleta Dunne (aleta dot dunne at gmail dot com) took on fixing some of these hacks.
+In 2013, Aleta Dunne (aleta dot dunne at gmail dot com) took on fixing up the site as an internship project for the [GNOME Outreach Program for Women (OPW)](http://live.gnome.org/OutreachProgramForWomen).
+We always welcome more help, though!

-Please let us know about bugs on the [Github issue tracker](https://github.com/jvasile/Planeteria/issues).
+Please let us know about bugs on the [Github issue tracker](https://github.com/jvasile/Planeteria/issues), or submit a patch!

 ## Installation